AlexanderSchuetz97/jni-simple/README.md

 This feature provides functions to dynamically link the jvm using the `libloading` crate from a string containing the absolute path to `libjvm.so` or `jvm.dll`.

-Note: If you do not want to use the `libloading` create but still start the JVM then there are methods provided to load the JVM from a pointer to JNI_CreateJavaVM function instead of a dll/so file.
+Note: If you do not want to use the `libloading` crate but still start the JVM then there are methods provided to load the JVM from a pointer to JNI_CreateJavaVM function instead of a dll/so file.
 Do that if you want to do dynamic linking yourself using `dlopen` or `LoadLibraryA` for example.